Beautiful Girls (film): Box office

-The film was released on February 9, 1996 in 752 theaters, grossing $2.7 million on its opening weekend.
-It went on to make $10.5 million in North America.
+The film was released on February 9, 1996, in 752 theaters in the United States and Canada, grossing $2.7 million on its opening weekend.
+It went on to gross $10.5 million in the United States and Canada and $27 million worldwide.

 Critical response

 The film received fairly positive reviews and has a 77% rating on Rotten Tomatoes, based on 48 reviews.
+The site's consensus reads: "A warm, thoughtful dramedy about male insecurity, Beautiful Girls is buoyed by an excellent cast - particularly Natalie Portman in a stunning early role".
 Roger Ebert of the Chicago Sun-Times wrote: "What's nicest about the film is the way it treasures the good feelings people can have for one another."
 In The Washington Post, Desson Howe praised Natalie Portman's performance: "As a self-described 'old soul' who connects spiritually with Hutton (they're both existential searchers), she's the movie's most poignant and witty presence."

 However, Jack Mathews, in the Los Angeles Times, wrote that the film was "about as much fun as a neighborhood bar on a Tuesday night.
 Its crisis: not much happening."
 In her New York Times review Janet Maslin wrote that Natalie Portman got the film's "archest dialogue", and called her "a budding knockout, and scene-stealingly good even in an overly showy role."